taylor-peterson/taylor-peterson.github.io/google-site/site/tayloredwardpeterson/projects/abetterpen/alphaprototype.md

 - Outer wall thickness was set by the tap to be major diameter (0.3125") plus 0.05" - 0.365" (I can't add apparently...)
 - The slot heights were set to barely recess the pen tip, slightly over-extend the pen tip, and fully extend the pen tip
 - The width was arbitrarily chosen
-- A countersink was put on the slot edgeÂ
+- A countersink was put on the slot edge
 - Angles on slot were chosen for appearance
 - The clip bolts were separated by 0.25" arbitrarily
 - Clip holder was given its shape because it looked nice

 Tip

 - Tip angle was chosen because it was snubby but still looked good
 - Tip hole set by the ink cartridge